Fully self-consistent optimization of the Jastrow-Slater-type wave function using a similarity-transformed Hamiltonian: Results

 \section{Results}

-In this paper, we applied the TC$+$VMC method to a helium atom as a test case.
-While a helium atom can be regarded as one of the simplest ``many-body'' problem, it includes essential aspects of the electron correlation effects.
-We also used the BiTC method, as described in the following sections.
+In this paper, we first applied the TC$+$VMC method to a helium atom as a test case.
+While a helium atom can be regarded as one of the simplest ``many-body'' systems, it includes essential aspects of the electron correlation effects.
+We also used the BITC method, as described in the following sections.
+We also applied the TC$+$VMC method to beryllium and neon atoms for comparison, as shown in Sec.~\ref{sec:other_atoms}.